Press and hold the Power button on Boost for at least 1 second. When Boost turns on, the Status Light should light up in white.

 Pelvic floor exercise is important for men

 The pelvic floor is a network of muscles at the base of the abdomen that plays a crucial role in many aspects of healthy living.
-Whether you’re trying to boost your sexual performance, improve bladder control, or just set yourself up for healthy aging, Kegel exercise can be a key part of the equation.
+Whether you’re trying to improve bladder control, boost your performance in the bedroom, or just set yourself up for healthy aging, Kegel exercise can be a key part of the equation.

-But sticking with a consistent Kegel routine can be hard (and boring!).
+But sticking with a Kegel routine can be hard (and boring!).
 That's where Boost comes in:

 1. Sit Down on Boost